akandira/Inhabit/README.md

 ![distance capture](https://user-images.githubusercontent.com/43352808/85492406-fa238400-b589-11ea-9833-e6964d491bbb.PNG)

 The overview map is being cached for getting faster loading.
 Exceptions have been placed to catch any incorrect ZIP codes.

+### Scheduler

+Air flow is used as scheduler to download data from openaq and NOAA sources on a daily basis and run spark job

 ## Next Steps:
 * Integrating with new data sources like water quality, hospitals, transportation etc. can make it a one-stop app to check all the factors.